Enabling Fast and Accurate Neutral Atom Readout through Image Denoising

 Readout, from image acquisition to state classification, must operate within the strict timing budget of QEC cycles.
 State preparation and rearrangement is performed to assemble defect-free atom arrays, before the start of error correction.
 Later, QEC proceeds through repeated cycles of gate execution, and measurement.
 As summarized in Table~\ref{tab:qec_timing}, gate operations are fast, but readout remains the dominant per-cycle bottleneck due to millisecond-scale image acquisition and the additional classification step.

-In current approaches, classification is performed immediately after image acquisition, with inference latency accumulating at every QEC cycle as in Figure.\ref{fig:scaling_denoising}(a).
-While negligible for small systems, this overhead becomes significant as arrays scale to hundreds of qubits.
-Baseline methods typically employ both single-site and multi-site CNN classifiers with classification taking upto $\sim50\mu$s per site, and $500~\mu$s for a $3\times3$ array, respectively, almost an order of magnitude slower for multi-site.
+In current approaches, classification is performed immediately after image acquisition, with inference latency accumulating at every QEC cycle as in Figure~\ref{fig:readout_pipeline}(a) and without GANDALF, the acquisition time is significantly larger compared to when denoising is enabled as shown in Figure~\ref{fig:readout_pipeline}(b).
+While the sequential execution overhead is negligible for small systems, it becomes significant as arrays scale to hundreds of qubits.
+Baseline methods typically employ both single-site and multi-site CNN classifiers with classification taking up to $\sim50~\mu$s per site, and $500~\mu$s for a $3\times3$ array, respectively, almost an order of magnitude slower for multi-site.
 Similar scaling to larger arrays quickly drives classification into the multi-millisecond regime, creating a major throughput bottleneck.

-Our approach mitigates this by relying on lightweight single-site classifiers such as FNNs and MF+NNs runs parallel across sites and achieve up to $5\times$ faster inference than CNN(Array).
+Our approach mitigates this by relying on lightweight single-site classifiers such as eedforward neural networks and matched filter with neural networks~(MF+NN) that run in parallel across sites and achieve up to $5\times$ faster inference than CNN~(Array).
 Multi-site correlations are instead captured in the denoising stage, allowing classification to remain compact and scalable.
 Moreover, we propose pipelining classification with image acquisition to effectively hide its latency, eliminating it as a limiting factor for large-scale QEC.

-In existing small-scale NA readout systems, classification is performed immediately after image acquisition to trigger reset and atom reloading, making it a per-cycle bottleneck.
-Recent works suggest the reset\cite{Geher2025} and atom loss\cite{baranes2025leveragingatomlosserrors} can be tolerated.
-As chances of atom loss is rare and does not introduce spurious correlations, reloading can instead be deferred by one round, allowing classification to overlap with the next measurement as shown in Fig.~\ref{fig:readout_pipeline}(b).
+In existing small-scale neutral atom readout systems, classification is performed immediately after image acquisition to trigger reset and atom reloading, making it a per-cycle bottleneck.
+Recent works suggest that reset\cite{Geher2025} and atom loss\cite{baranes2025leveragingatomlosserrors} can be tolerated.
+As the chance of atom loss is rare and does not introduce spurious correlations, reloading can instead be deferred by one round, allowing classification to overlap with the next measurement as shown in Fig.~\ref{fig:readout_pipeline}(b).
 This reduces idle time and mitigates idling-induced errors.